Satellite Collection Object: Using SP3 Files

 1. Insert a Coverage Definition () object using the Insert Default () method.

-2. Rename CoverageDefinition1 () to DilutionOfPrecisionCov.
+2. Rename CoverageDefinition1 () DilutionOfPrecisionCov.

 Defining the grid area of interest

-1. Open DilutionOfPrecisionCov's () properties ().
+1. Open DilutionOfPrecisionCov's () Properties ().

 2. Go to the Basic - Grid page when the Properties Browser opens.